soulfulwater/cv/readme.md

 When: March 2018 (In development)

-Server-side (Django) development of a task list/goals list manager allowing the user to submit a list of goals and assign tasks(and subtasks) to them being developed in collaboration with members of Helm (co-working space), Doncaster.
+Server-side (Django) development of a task list/goals list manager allowing the user to submit a list of goals and assign tasks(and subtasks) to them.
+Being developed in collaboration with members of Helm (co-working space), Doncaster.

 ## Other